-Rotavirus is the most common cause of diarrheal hospitalizations and deaths among children worldwide, killing nearly half a million children under five each year.
+Rotavirus is the most common cause of diarrheal hospitalizations and deaths among children worldwide, killing more than 200,000 children under five each year.
 Two vaccines were recently introduced to the market, but their introduction in countries lags, as does awareness of the true burden of the disease.
 Since 2004, Sabin, in collaboration with various rotavirus stakeholders, has organized the International Rotavirus Symposium series to bring together scientists, policy makers and other key stakeholders in order to share knowledge and raise the profile of this deadly disease.

 Sabin served as the organizing secretariat for the Eleventh International Rotavirus Symposium in September 2014 in New Delhi, India.
 At the three-day conference, more than 600 experts from 56 countries examined new surveillance data and studies demonstrating the impact of vaccination for rotavirus, a leading cause of severe and fatal diarrhea in children under five worldwide.